cadusk/qmk_firmware/keyboards/kinesis/keymaps/cadusk/readme.md

 > Feel free to check out [Xyverz's original layout here.](../xyverz/readme.md)
 >
 > *Update* 2021-06-26: Removed DVORAK layout
+> *Update* 2021-06-26: Changes to thumb clusters and keypad layout

 This is is pretty much a stock Advantage layout for Dvorak, with a bit of